 Regardless of the budget of a production, you should never, ever, for any reason, promise anything that you cannot guarantee offering your cast and crew.

 Sadly, as with anything, people jump on the bandwagon to use it as a fancy way of saying that they have no intention of paying the cast and crew, or add so many "dodgy costs" to the outgoings that they make it look as if no profit is made - which then badly hurts the companies who are genuinely paying whatever they can and supporting their cast and crew in whatever way they actually can.

 We spent a lot of time working out the fairest possible way that we can do this.
-One day hopefully, we will reach our ideal - which would be to have the funding and income to be able to offer all cast and crew a regular weekly salary.
+One day hopefully, we will reach our ideal - which would be to have the funding and income to be able to offer all cast and crew union rate payments.
 In the mean time we are constantly looking at best practice to benefit everyone involved with us.
-After all, we started to benefit local people wanting to get into paid theatre work, in an area where there are few, if any, such opportunities, and in an area of high poverty.
+After all, we started to benefit local people wanting to get into self employed theatre work, in an area where there are few, if any, such opportunities, and in an area of high poverty.
 We would be extremely remiss not to benefit everyone!

 So today, we decided to share what we have developed as our best practice for honesty, open-ness, and supporting everyone in our team.
 Obviously this is always looking at improvement but this is where we are at, at the moment.

 So, we looked at funding day to day running costs in a way that this does not come from the actors earnings from shows.
 That covers rehearsal space (we use a local community centre), and annual insurances.